 While in his 30s, Nelson served as lead counsel representing more than 300 rubber workers at the Red River Army Depot in Hooks, Texas.
 They took legal action against equipment suppliers and rubber companies related to occupational cancers and lung diseases.

-In 2021, Nelson won $730 million in a case arising from an East Texas truck accident, one of the largest wrongful-death verdicts in U.S. history.
-The case was related to a 2016 collision involving an oversize-cargo truck hauling a propeller for a U.S. Navy nuclear submarine.
+In 2021, Nelson won $730 million in a case involving a collision between a passenger car and an oversize-cargo truck hauling a propeller for a U.S. Navy nuclear submarine.
+It was the fourth-largest jury verdict in the United States and third-largest in Texas that year.

 Nelson also represented the inventor of the process banks use to electronically clear checks in a series of patent-infringement cases against some of the largest and most powerful financial institutions in the nation.
 In that litigation, he and two other lawyers in his firm obtained a judgment against U.S. Bank.